Studio Two, EMI Studios, Abbey Road

 Engineer: Phil McDonald

-Overdubs were added onto three Abbey Road songs during this 2.30pm-midnight session.
+Overdubs were added to three Abbey Road songs during this 2.30pm-midnight session.

 It has been reported that Harrison later re-recorded his lead guitar part during the 15 August orchestral overdub session.
 However, the take 37 reduction mix made on this day contains Harrison’s final solo, recorded on 5 May.